zbyju/obsidian/1. Fleeting notes/Statnice/AM2/NI-WI-19.md

 Task is able to “pause” when it is waiting for a result, data and let other tasks to be run in the meanwhile This way it feels like concurrent execution

+## Synchronous
+Relies on threads to achieve concurrency, otherwise: each IO blocks the whole execution until data is retrieved

 ## Javascript Runtime
 - Stack - Function parameters, local variables
 - Heap - allocated blocks of memory